What to Expect

 Sometimes it may be necessary to continue to collect assessment information in the first few therapy sessions in order to get more clarity on your formulation and to work out the best way to help you.

-Once your sessions start we will commence your therapy.
-Each session is one hour long.
+Each session is 50 minutes long.
 It is beneficial for you that we meet at the same time and day per session as this helps with your therapeutic process.
 I allocate your regular session in my diary and keep this space for you.

 I recommend that initially we meet weekly for the first six sessions and then we can review this.
 Often it is best to continue with weekly sessions but in some cases it works to change to fortnightly or monthly.
 If you are having short term therapy with me we can discuss the most beneficial frequency.